nextcloud/documentation/admin_manual/configuration_database/oracle_db_configuration.rst

 Configuration File
 ------------------

-Assuming all of the steps have been followed to completion, The first run wizard should complete and have an operating instance of ownCloud should appear.
+Assuming all of the steps have been followed to completion, The first run wizard should complete and an operating instance of ownCloud should appear.

 The configuration file should look something like this: